jlesage/docker-cloudberry-backup/README.md

     The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.

-Launch the CloudBerry Backup docker container with the following command:
+Launch the MSP360 Backup docker container with the following command:
 ```shell
 docker run -d \
     --name=cloudberry-backup \